jamesschepis/E-Commerce_Sales_Data_Analysis/README.md

 - Other products have exhibited a steady return rate in the range of 0.13 to 0.17.

 ### **Customer Metrics**
-- B2B customers have a higher Average Order Value (₹698) compared to B2C customers (₹646), despite B2B sales forming a negligible portion of total sales.
+- B2B customers have a higher Average Order Value (₹698) compared to B2C customers (₹646), though B2B sales form a negligible portion of total sales.

 <br>